mtzfactory/nango/docs/docs/add-sync.md

     pizzly_provider_config_key: "hubspot",  // The key of the provider configuration registered with Pizzly

     // Convenience
-    max_total: 100                  // Limit the total number of total objects synced for testing purposes.
+    max_total: 100,                 // Limit the total number of total objects synced for testing purposes.
+    friendly_name: 'My Sync',       // To print prettier logs.
+    metadata: { company_id: 123 }   // Attach metadata to each synced row.
 };

 // Add the Sync